Magland

 Magland ([maɡlɑ̃]) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 Geography

 Magland is in the Vallée de l'Arve, between Cluses and Sallanches.
 There are several hamlets like Gravin, Balme, Oëx and Luth.
 It is part of the canton of Sallanches.

 Transport

 The commune has a railway station, Magland, on the La Roche-sur-Foron–Saint-Gervais-les-Bains-Le Fayet line.

+Population

 Education

 There are four schools in Magland: the primary school of the Chef-Lieu, of the Gravin, of the Moranche and a nursery school.